 Resolving Issues if a Tenant Disputes a Rent Increase

-It is a good idea to try and resolve a rent dispute before it escalates.
-This will save you time and money.
+It is a good idea to work with a tenant to resolve a rent dispute before it escalates.
+This will save you and the tenant time and money.

-Before arbitrarily putting the rent up, speak to the tenant and outline why you need to do this.
+If you are planning on putting the rent up, speak to the tenant and outline why you need to do this.
 Have good reasons for doing so and be prepared to justify your decision.
-A lot of tenants are in the private sector because they can’t afford to buy a property.
-Therefore, they are probably on a very tight budget and even a modest rent increase could be difficult for them.
+Remember tenants may be on a tight budget and even a modest rent increase could be difficult for them.

-It is important that you listen to the tenant’s side of the story.
+It is important that you listen to the tenant.
 Can they afford to pay more in rent?
 If increasing the rent means you’ll lose a long-term, reliable tenant, it’s worth looking at the figures again to see if you can find a suitable compromise.

 Alternatives to Increasing the Rent